How Much Does Paying Off a Car Loan Help Credit

 Why a Credit Score Can Go Down After Paying Off a Debt

-Because paying off debt feels good and improves your financial situation, people can be surprised when their credit score actually drops.
-This negative impact can be due to changes in one or more factors:
+Paying off debt feels good and improves your financial situation.
+But it could also cause your credit score to drop.
+This negative impact can be due to changes in one or more factors, including:

 • credit utilization